 The Most Important Thing You MUST Understand

 Maximizing your income begins with creating a budget.
 When it comes to organizing your finances and staying within budget, you must live below your means.
 In other words, you must spend less than what you bring in.
 This is the key to becoming responsible to eventually handle more.
-(These are tough times for many, so if you are living at or below poverty level, be sure to sign up for my free resources here so that you can be made aware of when I launch a free resource for you.
+(These are tough times for many, so if you are living at or below poverty level, and you haven’t already signed up for my resource made specifically for you, be sure to sign up here.
 It is highly recommended that you complete my budgeting challenge as it is an essential part of my free resource for you.)
 Now that we are in the correct mindset, we can create a budget and make the best use of your income now.

 Today, we are taking actions on steps to see how we can make more eventually.
 In summary, here is what you will do today: